 400g fine breadcrumbs

 - Preheat an oven to 200˚C and line two baking sheets with foil.
 Grease each of them with olive oil.

 - Beat the eggs in a shallow dish and put aside.
-Place the breadcrumbs in a different shallow dish and set aside.
+Place the flour on a plate and the breadcrumbs in another shallow dish and set aside.

 - Roll out a large piece of cling film onto a chopping board and place a couple of pieces of the chicken or turkey on top (you will need to do this in batches).
 Roll out another piece of cling film and place it over the chicken or turkey, to cover completely.
 Using a mallet or heavy rolling pin, pound the meat until it is around 3-5 mm thin and set aside.
 Repeat with the remaining chicken or turkey.

-- Working with one piece of chicken or turkey at a time, dip each piece into the beaten egg and then into the breadcrumbs, covering it completely.
+- Working with one piece of chicken or turkey at a time, dust each piece with the flour.
+Then dip each piece into the beaten egg and shake any excess off.
+Finally, dip it into the breadcrumbs and turn it over, covering it completely.
 You may find it easier to have one wet hand for dipping the pieces into the egg whilst keeping the other hand dry for covering the pieces with breadcrumbs.
 Place each piece onto the baking tray and continue with the remaining chicken or turkey.

 Thai sweetcorn and spring onion fritters

 These make a great starter or light main.
-They taste great on their own but you could always serve them with a little cream fraiche or a drizzle of satay sauce.
+They taste great on their own but you could always serve them with satay sauce or a little cream fraiche.

 350g sweetcorn (defrost if using frozen)